IF I GO THROUGH RECRUITMENT, AM I OBLIGATED TO JOIN?

 WHAT IF I TURN DOWN A BID THAT I RECEIVE?

-If you receive a bid through Fall Formal Recruitment and decide not to accept it, you may not participate in recruitment until the next Fall Formal Recruitment, and you may not participate in Continuous Open Bidding.
+If you receive a bid through Fall Primary Recruitment and decide not to accept it, you may not participate in recruitment until the next Fall Primary Recruitment, and you may not participate in Continuous Open Bidding.
 We urge you to think very carefully before turning down a bid.
 Emotions have a tendency to cloud thinking and judgment.
 Please give yourself and the sorority a chance to prove you made the right choice.

 I HAVE HEARD THAT SORORITIES HAZE THEIR MEMBERS- IS THIS TRUE?